-1) Parameters setting: For our method, three parameters need to be determined, namely m, r and $\alpha$ .
-We used m=10 and r=6 for all the sequences. $\alpha$ can be determined by (18) with empirical values $\epsilon=0.01$ and $\delta=0.05$ .
-For RPCA, as mentioned in [19], the suggested value of $\lambda$ is $1/\sqrt{\max(wh,n)}$ , where w and h are the width and height of the frame.
+1) Parameters Setting: For our method, three parameters need to be determined, namely m, r, and α .
+We used m = 10and r = 6 for all the sequences. α can be determined by (18) with empirical values $\epsilon = 0.01$ and $\delta = 0.05$.
+For RPCA, as mentioned in [19], the suggested value of λ is $1/(\max(wh, n))^{1/2}$, where w and h are the width and height of the frame.
 However, we discovered that the suggestion does not work in our experiments.
-To this end, we multiplied $\lambda$ by a weight $\rho$ so as to make a proper balance between the low-rank and sparse components.
-Hence we obtained $\lambda$ by where $\rho = 0.06$ .
+To this end, we multiplied λ by a weight ρ so as to make a proper balance between the low-rank and sparse components.
+Hence we obtained λ by where $\rho = 0.06$.
 For GoDec, we set the rank of measurement matrix to 2 and used the default values of the iteration parameters in the algorithm.
-For RPCA-ME and PCA, the number of principle components were set to 10.
-Since these subspace-based methods are of the batch types for dealing with the coming frames, we used every 300 frames to construct the measurement matrix for background subtraction.
+For RPCA-ME and PCA, the number of principle components was set to 10.
+Because these subspace-based methods are of the batch types for dealing with the coming frames, we used every 300 frames to construct the measurement matrix for background subtraction.
 After the foreground had been extracted by the subspace-based methods, a threshold of 25 was adopted to convert the results into binary images.
-For MD method, the sensitivity, noise variance and learning rate were set to 100, 150 and 30, respectively.
-For SOBS method, the training sensitivity, learning rate in training phase and training steps were set to 245, 255 and 55 while the testing sensitivity and learning rate in testing phase were set to 130 and 62, respectively.
-For GMM method, three Gaussian models were used and the learning rate was set to 0.008.
+For the MD method, the sensitivity, noise variance, and learning rate were set to 100, 150, and 30, respectively.
+For SOBS method, the training sensitivity, learning rate in training phase, and training steps were set to 245, 255, and 55 while the testing sensitivity and learning rate in testing phase were set to 130 and 62, respectively.
+For the GMM method, three Gaussian models were used and the learning rate was set to 0.008.
 For KDE method, the window size was set to 100.

-$$\lambda = \frac{\rho}{\sqrt{\max(wh, n)}},\tag{20}$$
+$$\lambda = \frac{\rho}{\sqrt{\max(wh, n)}} \tag{20}$$